An Open ADV Skill EventFor Every Rider

 This is what you need to compete.
 Gear gets inspected at check-in.
 If you don't meet the requirements, you don't ride.
 No exceptions.

-• Full-face ADV or motocross helmet with goggles, safety glasses, or a helmet visor.
+- Full-face ADV or motocross helmet with goggles, safety glasses, or a helmet visor.

-• Full-finger gloves.
+- Full-finger gloves.

-• Motocross or ADV boots (no work boots or low ankle boots).
+- Motocross or ADV boots (no work boots or low ankle boots).

-• ADV jacket with back armor, or a motocross chest protector with back armor.
+- ADV jacket with back armor, or a motocross chest protector with back armor.

-• Pants with knee protection.
+- Pants with built-in or stand-alone knee protection.

 Gear gets inspected before the rider meeting.
 Module managers will keep an eye on it throughout the day too.